 *There really isn't any stroller parking outside of the rides in Planet Snoopy, so you kind of have to just leave your stroller parked by the curbs.
 I wore a very unfashionable fanny pack to keep my money in, so there were no valuables left in the stroller.

-*I avoid crowds at all costs, too, so I tend to do a lot of my day trips during the week.
+*I avoid crowds at all costs, so I tend to do a lot of my day trips during the week.
 I don't know what crowds are like on weekends, but I always suggest getting anywhere as early as you can.

 *Check out the Planet Snoopy website for ticket prices, hours and descriptions of rides.

 All in all, when it comes to cost, you have to remind yourself of this: your child is only this young once.
 There is a small window of time to visit a place like this, before it becomes too 'babyish.'
-So in my mind, I save up my money for the right moment, I cut corners when I can by bringing some food (okay, I admit that I even skipped lunch in the park to save a few bucks- I just had a pretzel) and I basically just suck it up.
+So in my mind, I save up my money for the right moment, I cut corners when I can (okay, I admit that I even skipped lunch in the park to save a few bucks- I just had a pretzel) and I basically just suck it up.
 I think, in the end, it's worth it to see the smile on my child's face and to make some amazing memories.
 But you'll need to decide that for yourself.

 Disclaimer: I was NOT compensated in ANY way by Dorney Park or Planet Snoopy.
 I'm just sharing my review with you because that's how I roll.
 I did, however, pick out some cool Snoopy items to share with you through my Amazon affiliate links below.